In addition to its Annual Workshop, the ISRF also supports smaller events convened by – or in partnership with – ISRF Fellows and associated.

 In Victory, Cian O’Driscoll addresses these questions.
 Using the concept of victory as a prism through which to evaluate just war theory’s core principles and claims, he argues that victory raises some uncomfortable truths about the gruesome nature of war.
 As he’ll explain, this is all the more reason to engage the concept of victory systematically.

-Dr O’Driscoll will offer an overview of his book.
-Two experts on the topic will respond: Dr Faye Donnelly (University of St Andrews), a lecturer in International Relations and author of ‘Securitization and the Iraq War: The Rules of Engagement in World Politics’, and Dr Neil Renic (University of Hamburg), researcher at the Institute for Peace Research and Security Policy and author of ‘Asymmetric Killing: Risk Avoidance, Just War, and the Warrior Ethos’.
-Your questions and a discussion will follow, moderated by Professor Christopher Newfield, ISRF Director of Research.
-All are welcome, both to attend and anticipate.
+Dr O’Driscoll offers an overview of his book, with responses from Dr Faye Donnelly (University of St Andrews), a lecturer in International Relations and author of ‘Securitization and the Iraq War: The Rules of Engagement in World Politics’, and Dr Neil Renic (University of Hamburg), researcher at the Institute for Peace Research and Security Policy and author of ‘Asymmetric Killing: Risk Avoidance, Just War, and the Warrior Ethos’.
+Questions and a discussion follow, moderated by Professor Christopher Newfield, ISRF Director of Research.

 What is disability justice?
 What are its conceptual foundations?
 What are its conceptual foundations in Africa?